Home Warranty for Sellers: Does Offering One Help Sell Your House Faster?

 Tax Disclaimer

-Tax rules can vary based on property type, your state, and individual circumstances.
+Tax rules vary based on property type, your state, and individual circumstances.
 Always consult a licensed tax professional or CPA before making tax decisions related to your home sale.

 Alternatives to a Seller Home Warranty